ESL Endorsement and Bilingual Teacher Endorsement

 ALTERNATIVE CERTIFICATION FOR ESL TEACHERS

-Candidates may also earn their ESL Endorsement along with their elementary, secondary or special education license.
+Candidates may also earn their ESL Endorsement along with their elementary or early childhood license.
 However, current Illinois law does not permit teachers to work as ESL teachers during the alternative certification program because the ESL endorsement is an add-on to a teaching license.
-While candidates may work as teachers during the ESL program, the ESL endorsement is not added to the candidates' credentials until they earn their elementary, secondary of special education license.
+While candidates may work as teachers during the ESL program, the ESL endorsement is not added to the candidates' credentials until they earn their elementary or early childhood license.

 Nonetheless, we recommend that all candidates take ESL program coursework while participating in the alternative certification program.
 There is a strong demand for ESL teachers in Illinois schools, and all candidates are well served to graduate with the ESL Endorsement.